Hello71/html5ks/README.rst

 - jpegtran
 - nginx
 - pngquant
-- zopfli
+- zopfli and zopflipng

 Build steps
 -----------

 0. Get Katawa Shoujo, install prerequisites.
 For guidance on Ubuntu, see .travis.sh.
-1. Copy \*.rpyc from Katawa Shoujo/game into unrpyc/ directory.
+1. Copy \*.rpyc from Katawa Shoujo/game into ast2json/ directory.
-2. Extract files from Katawa Shoujo/game/data.rpa with an rpa extractor, e.g. unrpa.
-Put files in www/dump.
+2. Extract files from Katawa Shoujo/game/data.rpa to www/dump/ with an rpa extractor, like rpatool or unrpa.
-3. Install prerequisites, download DeflOpt and defluff and place exes in this directory.
+3. Install prerequisites.
 4. Run ./configure.
 5. Run make.
 6. Run nginx.sh to start nginx, then navigate to localhost:8080 in your browser.